ChristosDurro/ChristosDurro/README.md

 # Hi, I'm Christos Durro! 👋

 ## About Me
-I'm a Software Engineer passionate about backend development and microservices.
-Originally from Greece, I'm currently based in Munich, but I'm particularly interested in opportunities in Berlin.
+I'm a Software Engineer passionate about backend development.
+I'm based in Athens.
 That said, I'm open to relocation and remote opportunities.
 I'm actively looking for Software Engineer or Backend Engineer roles, whether as an intern or a full-time junior position.

 ## My Background
 - 🎓 Studied **Information and Computer Engineering** at the **University of West Attica** (did not finish my degree).
 - 🏩 Graduated from **42 Berlin**, a rigorous peer-learning coding school specializing in **C/C++**.
-- 💻 Focused on **Java** and the **Spring Framework**, along with **microservices architecture**.
+- 💻 Focused on  **Javascript**, **NodeJS**, **Java**, **Spring Framework**, along with **microservices architecture**.
 - 📊 Experience with **MySQL** and **MongoDB** databases.
 - 🌐 Frontend skills in **JavaScript, HTML/CSS, ReactJS**.
 - 🌍 Languages: **Albanian & Greek (Native)**, **English (C2)**, **German (A1, learning more)**.